AlexsanderHamir/PoolX/docs/README.md

     obj.Data = nil
 }

-// when provided it runs on the place of the allocator, in case your allocator is expensive
+// If provided, this function replaces the allocator.
+Useful when allocation is expensive.
-// The example below does shallow copy, in case where this struct holds reference types
+// The example below performs a shallow copy.
+// If the struct contains reference types, you'll need to manually reinitialize them as needed,
-// you will need to initialize them when necessary, because all instances will share them. cloner := func(obj *configs.Example) *configs.Example {
+// since all instances will share the same underlying references. cloner := func(obj *configs.Example) *configs.Example {
 			dst := *obj
 			return &dst